 The Zulu language (isiZulu) belongs to the Niger–Congo languages family, and more specifically to the Bantu branch.
 It is spoken in South Africa (where it is co-oficial with ten other languages: Afrikaans, English, Ndebele, Northern Sotho, Sotho, Swazi, Tswana, Tsonga, Venda, and Xhosa), but also in Lesotho, Malawi, Mozambique, Swaziland and Zimbabwe, and counts about 10.3 million speakers.

-Due to lack of data, we can only count accurately up to 1,000,000 in Zulu.
-Please contact us if you can help us counting up from that limit.
+Due to lack of data, this program can only count accurately up to 1,000,000 in Zulu.
+Please contact me if you can help me counting up from that limit.

 Clicks in Zulu